 Reintroduce yourself to where you live

-Over seventy people from different corners of South Eastern Ontario have shared with us their favourite places and things to do.
+There’s so much to enjoy in Kingston once you step outside the box.
 Some are well-known, some are a little off the beaten track, but ALL are local favourites!
-Here’s a look at the Bay of Quinte.
+Here’s a look at Kingston.

 With on-going developments regarding the global pandemic, please visit each location’s website, or connect with their staff via email and telephone, for updates on COVID-19 procedures such as guest capacity, sanitization methods and mask requirements.